lisp-mirror/trivial-utilities/README.md

     Any slot which defines :initarg, is bound to a value and is not listed in *slots-to-ignore* will be appended in the form (initarg value).

+- [macro] EXTRACT-ADDITIONAL-KEYS (KEYS ARGS) &BODY BODY

+    Convenience macro to extract keywords including default values from a plist, such as (:a 1 :b 2 :c 3).
+Usually used in confunction with (&rest keys &key &allow-other-keys).
+    *KEYS* - The keys to be extracted.
+This follows the syntax of **let**.
+Example: ((a nil) b (c t c-was-in-args-p))
+    *ARGS* - A property list of keyword-value pairs
+    *BODY* - Code to be executed and which uses the extracted keys.

 ## License Information

 This library is released under the MIT License.
 Please refer to the [LICENSE](https://gitlab.com/ediethelm/trivial-utilities/blob/master/LICENSE "License") to get the full licensing text.